Joglacraft/DebugPlusPlus/README.md

 This mod is meant to be used in conjunction with [DebugPlus](https://github.com/WilsontheWolf/DebugPlus).

 It is discouraged to use this mod in a multiplayer/competitive setting.
-I am not held responsible in any way for any missuse of the mod.
+I am not held responsible in any way for any misuse of the mod.

 # Features